 Being a mindful mom requires paying attention to the present moment with an open heart and nonjudgmental attitude.
 It means being fully present with your children, rather than letting your mind wander to the never-ending to-do list or what you need to pick up at the grocery store.
 It means listening attentively when your child is speaking, rather than formulating a response in your head or multi-tasking.

 Creating mindful moments throughout the day can help you feel more connected to your children and less frazzled as a parent.

 - Set aside some time each day for yourself, even if it’s just 10 minutes.
 Use this time to do something that brings you joy, such as reading, journaling, or taking a walk outside.
 Start by downloading the FREE Meditations for Moms MP3 version at the bottom of this post.

 - When you’re with your children, put away your phone and give them your full attention.

 - Make mealtime a mindful experience by eating without distractions and savoring each bite.

 - Teach your children mindfulness techniques, such as mindful breathing or a mindful walking meditation.

 By practicing mindfulness, you can become more present and attuned to your children’s needs.
 As a result, you may find that you have more patience, compassion, and energy as a parent.

 DOWNLOAD MY AUDIO VERSION OF THE MEDITATIONS FOR MOMS MP3 HERE

-Sign up to receive the Reflect Affirm email newsletter to get access to the FREE 10 mediation for mothers.
+Hit play to listen to the FREE 10 mediation for mothers.